Types of Plastics

 Bread bags of any brand can be sent to Ellies Fund via your nearest collection point.

-Exeter and Mid Devon can recycle Polythene or plastic film and wrap (including bubble wrap) in their recycling collections.
-Elsewhere you are able to take plastics not accepted in your collection, such as plastic bags, clingfilm and yogurt pots, to your local Household Waste Recycling Centre.
+You may be able to take plastics not accepted in your collection, such as plastic bags, clingfilm and yogurt pots, to your local Household Waste Recycling Centre.

 Instead of sandwich bags, use beeswax wraps instead – try our easy recipe!